Chia-Network/chia-docs/docs/cli/cli.md

 slug: /cli-commands
 ---

-We plan to add a reference doc for each of our CLI commands in this section.
-For now, we have a selection of commands documented on our [wiki](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference).

 # CLI Commands Reference (from Wiki)

 This page should provide additional high-level documentation and explanation beyond just `chia -h`.